0xKourama/Elbanna-NP-Notes/Learning/HTB/Writeups/Reel/Reel.md

 ![exiftool-wef-doc](exiftool-wef-doc.jpg)

-we note this down and go to verify this user using `smtp-user-enum`
+we note this down and go verify this user using `smtp-user-enum`

 ### Trying various SMTP methods for enumeration